Background of the Text

 All that Atisha says is: working by some sort of method to gain the happiness of samsara for oneself.
-But obviously he’s not talking about, “Just get rich by any means that you can, cheating others and so on, in order to be able to buy everything and be happy.”
-Actually it raises a very interesting question, “What is the happiness of samsara?”
+Obviously, he’s not talking about, “Just get rich by any means that you can, cheating others and so on, in order to be able to buy everything and be happy.”
+Actually, it raises a very interesting question, “What is the happiness of samsara?”
 That’s something to think about.
 What do we mean by happiness?
 “I want to be happy.”
 What actually is that happiness that we’re looking for?
 That’s a topic to contemplate by oneself.

 That’s a good question because if you steal some money and build a house for your old mother, you can be happy from that.

 Again, I ask the question, “What is that happiness that we experience?
 How long will it last?
 What is that feeling like?”
 “I’m sitting in my room and I don’t feel very happy.
 I don’t particularly know why, but I don’t feel very happy, I feel unhappy, and I’d like to feel happy.”
 Well, what is it that we would like to feel?
 What would make us feel that?
 Would it last?
 As I say, it’s not a question to answer just like that, superficially.
 When Atisha says, “by some means,” does he mean by destructive means?